Consultant, Paediatric Surgeon & Paediatric Urologist, Robotic Pediatric Surgeon

 The appropriate treatment for appendicitis in a child depends on several factors, including their age, symptoms, and the severity of the condition.
 In most cases, surgery is the preferred treatment option, but in some cases, antibiotics may be used instead.

 The surgical procedure used to remove the inflamed appendix is called an appendectomy.
-This procedure is typically performed by an appendectomy surgeon, a surgeon who specializes in appendectomy.
+This procedure is typically performed by a pediatric surgeon specializing in appendectomy.
 It’s important to follow your doctor’s instructions closely and to make sure your child receives appropriate post-operative care to ensure a smooth recovery.

 There are two approaches to perform appendectomy: